infopark/scrivito_seo_page_extender/README.md

 </head>
 ```

-### Setting Defaults
+### Setting defaults

 We do not set any defaults for meta attributes.
-This is up to you.
-You can do this easily by using `default_for`
+If you want to, you can do this easily using `default_for`:

 ```ruby
 def Page < Obj